Activist lawyer Wolosky sues Williams Cos over poison pill

 “I don’t know of a precedent for this, but that Steve Wolosky himself is the plaintiff only adds gravitas,” said Chris Cernich, managing partner at Strategic Governance Advisors, which advises companies facing activists.

-Poison pills are generally frowned up in the governance arena for their dilutive effect on ownership and had been used sparingly, reserved as emergency measures.
+Poison pills are generally frowned upon in the governance arena for their dilutive effect on ownership and had been used sparingly, reserved as emergency measures.
 But this year’s volatile markets brought them back.

 Proxy advisory firm Institutional Shareholder Services recommended in April that Williams shareholders not support the company’s board chair because of the “highly restrictive” nature of the pill.